Singleton-Optimized Conformal Prediction: Experiments

 Compared to \texttt{Least Ambiguous Sets}, \texttt{SOCOP} maintains a good balance: it produces sets nearly as small as \texttt{Least Ambiguous Sets} while significantly reducing the probability of non‐singletons.

 {\bf Evaluation on ImageNet-V2.} We apply the same evaluation pipeline to ImageNet-V2 \citep{recht2019imagenet}, which is a more challenging test dataset.
+This dataset was constructed by re-collecting images with a new sampling pipeline, introducing a natural distribution shift that typically results in a significant drop in accuracy for models trained on the original ImageNet dataset.
 Since this is a smaller dataset, we randomly sample three subsets of Imagenet-Val over 100 trials: one tuning subset of size 1K, one conformal calibration subset of size 4K, and one evaluation subset of size 4K.
 Table \ref{tab:imgnet-v2} in Appendix \ref{app:imgv2-additional} reports the results for all five models.
 The empirical findings are consistent with those on ImageNet-Val.
 Notably, the advantages of \texttt{SOCOP} are even more pronounced on this more challenging dataset.
 The variance of the coverage is higher due to having less data.